 Miguel Cardoso Reflects on Betway Premiership Title Race After Draw With Orlando Pirates

-Mamelodi Sundowns head coach Miguel Cardoso has commented on the Betway Premiership title race after the Brazilans were held to a 1-1 draw against Orlando Pirates at the Loftus Versfed Stadium.
+Mamelodi Sundowns head coach Miguel Cardoso has commented on the Betway Premiership title race after the Brazilians were held to a 1-1 draw against Orlando Pirates at the Loftus Versfeld Stadium.

-Despite dropping points, Cardoso remains optimistic about his team’s chances and insists the championship battle will likely be decided in the final month of the season.
+Despite dropping points, Cardoso remains optimistic about his team’s chances of winning the title and insists the championship battle will likely be decided in the season's final month.

 Speaking to SuperSport, Cardoso said that the championship will be decided by the remaining matches, stressing that every game until the final one will be crucial.
 He reiterated that he had always believed the title race would go down to the wire, right until the closing stages of the season.